sethgarrison/redux-todo/README.md

+To run a dev version, first start the server:
+`npm run dev-server`

+Then run the app
+`npm run dev`

+To run a production version:
+`npm run build && npm run start`

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>